How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 Why is SecureMyEmail the best way to encrypt my iCloud email?

-• It's EASY to set up.
+• It's super EASY to set up.
+Five minutes.

 • Supports "zero knowledge" end-to-end encryption.